 We list all these activities below, and they also appear on our event calendar.

-All in-person outreach events are currently suspended until further notice.
-We will provide updated details here if and when the situation changes.
-Thank you for your understanding at this difficult time, and please feel free to make use of our online resources until the below programmes are able to resume.
+Some in-person outreach events are currently suspended due to Covid-19.
+Please get in touch to find out if the event you are interested in is going ahead.
+Thank you for your understanding at this difficult time, and please feel free to make use of our online resources.

 For families: Supporting Higher Education Choices

 Schools Access Programme (all year groups)

 The Oxford for South East team visit priority state schools throughout the academic year.
 We often bring student ambassadors who come from the regions with us, so you have the chance to speak with someone who knows your region and has up-to-date experience of what it is like to study at Oxford.
 The programme includes a range of activities for students of different ages, from advice on choosing GCSEs and A Levels through to university applications.
 The events are hosted by a school and are often open for students from other local schools to attend.
 Please ask your teacher about attending one of these events.

 These events are aimed at Year 12 students who are studying for their A Levels (or equivalent) and are beginning to consider their options for study beyond Sixth Form.
 The conferences are designed as Open Days on the road, and bring experienced admissions staff, subject specialists and current students from the universities of Oxford and Cambridge to venues around the UK.
 These full-day events provide up-to-date information about our courses, clearly outline the admissions process and provide students with the opportunity to hear first-hand how our current undergraduates find life at Oxford and Cambridge.
 More details of these events are found on the Oxford and Cambridge students conference website.
 Please ask your teacher about attending one of these events.

 - St John’s College runs an annual Classics & Ancient History Essay Competition, which is followed by a Subject Exploration Afternoon at St John’s College.